 - Weight Loss: Studies have shown that tea does increase your metabolic rate of burning calories.
 The catechins in tea help turn fat into energy by increasing your energy expenditure.

-- Satiate Hunger: The book Cancer Hates Tea references a Swedish study that found the EGCG's in green tea boost levels of the gastrointestinal hormone, cholecystokinin.
+- Satiate Hunger: The book Cancer Hates Tea references a Swedish study that found the EGCG's in green tea boosted the gastrointestinal hormone cholecystokinin.
 This is the hormone that tells your body you are satiated - or you've had enough to eat!
 The effects can last up to two hours.

 What is a Catechin?

-The words antioxidants, polyphenols, and catechins are thrown around a lot when talking about the benefits of tea.
+The words antioxidants, polyphenols, and catechins are thrown around a lot when talking about tea benefits.
 But what are they exactly?
 And why should you care about them?

 - Catechins and theaflavins are subcategories of polyphenols.
 Polyphenols are a broad category.